-The Management Committee are elected on an annual basis and look after the strategic and day-to-day running of the club.
+The Management Committee are elected on an annual basis and looks after the strategic and day-to-day running of the club.
 All of the Committee are club members and can be found running at our weekly sessions, club events and other races.
-Here is the current team who were elected in February for April 2021 -March 2022.
+Here is the current team who was elected in February for April 2022 -March 2023.

 I’ve been running for a couple of years now and ran my first marathon last year and looking forward to competing in London and Brighton marathons later this year.
 I’m hoping to improve my 5K too!

 I started running about four years ago, soon after moving to Brighton.
 I had just watched the marathon that year and was so inspired.
 At the same time, I was also struggling to climb the stairs to my office on the 5th floor and knew I had to try it!
 I started jogging before heading nervously to my first Parkrun where I did much better than expected.
 From then I was hooked!
 Fast forward a few years and I’ve now done three 10Ks, and two half-marathons, each time getting a PB.
 I’ve always been a social creature and joining the Frontrunners has made running so much better, having a chat along the way and keeping me accountable for turning up!